Continuing Education Activity

 The risk of esophageal dysmotility and aspiration pneumonia in the elderly must be assessed before giving this drug.
 Antipsychotics, in general, have been associated with both of these conditions, particularly in patients with Alzheimer's disease.

 In an overdose, ensure the patient maintains ventilation, and intubation may be possible.
 Intravenous (IV) access must be done with gastric lavage after intubation if the patient is unconscious.
 Charcoal is also an option, along with a laxative for drug clearance.

 Enhancing Healthcare Team Outcomes

 Ziprasidone is a widely used antipsychotic drug.
-A psychiatrist usually starts the drug, but the follow-up of patients is usually done by a primary care provider, nurse practitioner, pharmacist, or physician assistant.
+A psychiatrist usually starts the drug, but the follow-up of patients is generally done by a primary care provider, nurse practitioner, pharmacist, or physician assistant.
 Ziprasidone is an effective drug for schizophrenia, but it also has several side effects that require monitoring.
-Healthcare workers should obtain regular ECGs and blood work and assess the patient for any movement disorder.
-Many of these patients also gain weight rapidly, and thus they should be urged to exercise and eat a healthy diet.
+Healthcare workers should obtain regular ECGs and blood work and assess the patient for movement disorder.
+Many of these patients also gain weight rapidly, and thus patients should be urged to exercise and eat a healthy diet.
 If tardive dyskinesia is suspected, the patient should receive a referral to the psychiatrist for other treatment options.